What Everyone Needs To Know About Green House Cleaning

 Cradle to Cradle – The Cradle to Cradle Products Innovation Institute is a nonprofit organization that is transforming the safety, health, and sustainability of products.
 They evaluate material health, material reuse, renewable energy and carbon management, water stewardship, and social fairness of a product.
 They then issue achievement level labels based on their evaluation of those five areas.

-EcoLogoEcologos are given out by the UL (Underwriters Laboratory) for products, services, and packaging that have a reduced environmental impact.
-Ecologo certifications indicate a product has undergone rigorous scientific testing, exhaustive auditing or both, to prove its compliance with stringent, third-party, environmental performance standards.
+EcoLogoThe UL (Underwriters Laboratory) gives out Ecologos for products, services, and packaging that reduce environmental impact.
+Ecologo certifications indicate a product has undergone rigorous scientific testing, exhaustive auditing, or both to prove its compliance with stringent, third-party, environmental performance standards.

 They will more than likely be plant-based and include most or all ingredients on the label.
 This would also mean their products would not contain any harsh chemicals which a normal house cleaning service may use.

-Microfiber cloths, dusters, and mop heads – To minimize paper waste and overall elbow grease, many green cleaning services will use microfiber cloths, dusters, and mop heads when cleaning your home.
+To minimize paper waste and overall elbow grease, many green cleaning services will use microfiber cloths, dusters, and mop heads when cleaning your home.
 They are especially versatile for cleaning, and they absorb liquids and dust and reduce bacteria and the use of cleaning products.

 If natural, green cleaning is the way you want to clean your home, then you’re going to be reaping three major benefits:

-1. No toxic or harsh chemicals lying around your home – Commercial household cleaning products may contain toxic and harsh chemicals.
+1. No toxic or harsh chemicals around your home – Commercial household cleaning products may contain toxic and harsh chemicals.
 If they are left sitting around the house, they can pose dangers to small children and pets, and if swallowed, can be fatal.

-2. Cleaner air inside your home – The EPA estimates that our indoor air is 2 to 5 times as polluted as the outdoor air.
+2. Cleaner air inside your home – The EPA estimates that indoor air is 2 to 5 times as polluted as the outdoor air.
 Toxic, harsh chemical-based household cleaning products and artificial air deodorizers, when used in the home, pollute the air with VOCs.
 These VOCs can cause a host of health problems, including cancer.
-Using green household cleaning products will help decrease the indoor pollution in your home.
+Using green household cleaning products will help decrease indoor pollution in your home.

-3. Save money – You can save money by using cheap everyday household products to clean your home.
-If a green house cleaning service cleans your home and they use energy-efficient cleaning equipment, this will help reduce utility bill costs.
+3. Save money – You can save money using cheap everyday household products to clean your home.
+If a green cleaning service cleans your home and they use energy-efficient cleaning equipment, this will help reduce utility bill costs.

-2. Healthier for you and your family
+2. Healthier for You and Your Family

 By using natural and plant-based cleaning products, you greatly minimize the exposure your family and pets will have to toxic and harsh chemicals.
 The toxic and harsh chemicals in commercial cleaning products can be carcinogenic, endocrine disruptive, and dangerous to your nervous and immune systems.
 Some common and instant reactions when using toxic cleaning products can be: